 While it may seem tempting to skip brushing your teeth at night if you’re already comfortably lying in bed, the importance of brushing your teeth twice a day goes beyond fresh breath.
-Skipping brushing at night because you don’t want to get up or don’t think it’s worth it can cause major problems for your teeth in the long run.
+It’s an essential part of dental hygiene that helps prevent cavity, tooth decay, and gum disease.

 The Importance of Brushing Twice a Day

 Brushing your teeth at least twice within a 24-hour period is extremely important.
+By regularly removing food particles, debris, and bacteria, you’re preventing the most common causes of tooth decay and gum disease.
 Every time you skip brushing your teeth, you are encouraging the buildup of bacteria that would’ve been destroyed with an easy, two-minute brush.

 How Plaque Builds Up When You Don’t Brush